idleberg/atom-atomizr/README.md

 * Convert Atom to Sublime Text
 * Convert Sublime Text completions to Atom
 * Convert Sublime Text snippet to Atom
-* Toggle Atom snippet format
+* Toggle Atom format
+* Toggle Sublime format

 A shortcut for automatic conversion is also available in the context menu.